 The file is installed with the Norman Security Suite to provide safe web browsing with a real-time cloud experience.

 NJeeves stands for NJeeves service

 Description: Njeeves.exe is not essential for the Windows OS and causes relatively few problems.
-Njeeves.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of C:\.
+Njeeves.exe is located in a subfolder of "C:\Program Files".

 The program has no visible window.
 The file is not a Windows core file.
 The application listens for or sends data on open ports to a LAN or the Internet.
-There is no information about the author of the file.
+The njeeves.exe file is a Verisign signed file.
+Njeeves.exe is certified by a trustworthy company.
 Njeeves.exe is able to hide itself.
-Therefore the technical security rating is 69% dangerous, however you should also read the user reviews.
+Therefore the technical security rating is 45% dangerous, however you should also read the user reviews.

-To help you analyze the Njeeves.exe process on your computer, the following programs have proven to be helpful: Security Task Manager displays all running Windows tasks, including embedded hidden processes, such as keyboard and browser monitoring or Autostart entries.
+To help you analyze the njeeves.exe process on your computer, the following programs have proven to be helpful: ASecurity Task Manager displays all running Windows tasks, including embedded hidden processes, such as keyboard and browser monitoring or Autostart entries.
 A unique security risk rating indicates the likelihood of the process being potential spyware, malware or a Trojan.
-Malwarebytes Anti-Malware detects and removes sleeping spyware, adware, Trojans, keyloggers, malware and trackers from your hard drive.
+BMalwarebytes Anti-Malware detects and removes sleeping spyware, adware, Trojans, keyloggers, malware and trackers from your hard drive.